The Morning Briefing: Kash Patel's Nomination Sets Off a Mass Dem Triggering Effect

 Happy Monday, dear Kruiser Morning Briefing friends.
 The Sine Qua Non Sequitur is collecting empty cranberry sauce cans for charity.

-Trump's sense of timing is always impeccable and he made sure that his big news for the weekend didn't get lost in the holiday noise, waiting until Saturday to make the announcement, which Robert wrote about:
+Trump's sense of timing is always impeccable, and he made sure that his big news for the weekend didn't get lost in the holiday noise, waiting until Saturday to announce Kash Patel as his nominee to be FBI director, which Robert wrote about:

 The appointment has been rumored ever since Donald Trump was reelected president of the United States, and on Saturday evening, he made it official: “I am proud to announce,” Trump wrote on Truth Social, “that Kashyap ‘Kash’ Patel will serve as the next Director of the Federal Bureau of Investigation.”